 Water Line Heaters

 This is the most popular method.
-These are heating pads that wrap around your water line.
+These are heating pads (see it on Amazon) that wrap around your water line.
 They get power from your battery bank.
 Most of these heating pads are designed to turn on automatically when air temperature drops below 40 degrees F. You should wrap the entire line exposed to outdoor air.
-See these water line heaters at Amazon.

 Note: Because these heating pads are connected to your battery bank, they will draw your batteries down quickly.
 You will need to keep power flowing into your battery bank while using these heating pads.

 Note: Insulation alone is only a low-level defense against freezing-temperature.
 We recommend first wrapping your pipes with water line heating pads (see above) and then doing the double insulation wrap.